Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 }
 callback(nil)
 ```
-This function is asyc, so that you can perform asyc actions to verify the password, e.g. looking up the username and password in a database.
+This function is async, so that you can perform async actions to verify the password, e.g. looking up the username and password in a database.
 You must call the callback closure with either an instance of 'Self' or 'nil' before exiting 'verifyPassword'.
-If you do not, the server will not know to continue and you will recieve a 503 "Service Unavailable" error, when you call the route.
+If you do not, the server will not know to continue and you will receive a 503 "Service Unavailable" error, when you call the route.

 Your complete struct should now look as follows:
 ```swift
 public struct MyBasicAuth: TypeSafeHTTPBasic {